Calcium-sensing receptor: Negative allosteric modulators

 It is unknown whether Ca^{2+} alone can activate the receptor, but L-amino acids and g-Glutamyl peptides are shown to act as co-activator of the receptor.
-Those molecules intensify the intracellular responses evoked by Calcium cation.
+Those molecules intensify the intracellular responses evoked by the Calcium cation.

 Pathology

 Mutations that inactivate a CaSR gene cause familial hypocalciuric hypercalcemia (FHH) (also known as familial benign hypercalcemia because it is generally asymptomatic and does not require treatment), when present in heterozygotes.
 Patients who are homozygous for CaSR inactivating mutations have more severe hypercalcemia.
 Other mutations that activate CaSR are the cause of autosomal dominant hypocalcemia or Type 5 Bartter syndrome.
 An alternatively spliced transcript variant encoding 1088 aa has been found for this gene, but its full-length nature has not been defined.

 Role in Chronic kidney disease

 In CKD, the dysregulation of CaSR leads to a secondary hyperparathyroidism linked with osteoporosis, which considered as one of the main complications.

 Patients suffers from secondary hyperparathyroidism require to make changes in their diet in order to balance the disease.
 The diet recommendation includes restriction of Calcium, phosphate, and protein intake.
 Those nutrients are abundance in our diet and because of that, avoiding foods that contains those nutrients may limit our dietary options and can lead to other nutrients deficiencies.